LIKE A MOTHER

 I have learned that in all seasons, I am a warrior, not because my body is strong but because my will is mighty.

-Looking at me now, you would imagine this is the hardest thing my body has ever been through…but I remember vividly an excruciating 28 hours of difficult labor pacing like a wild animal in the garden through the night.
+Looking at me now, you would imagine this is the hardest thing my body has ever been through.
+But I remember vividly an excruciating 28 hours of difficult labor pacing like a wild animal in the garden through the night.
 The laboring, no matter the work, is the most extraordinary part of who we are.
-Transformation requires a series of hard moments which, strung together, we define as a season in our lives as if there will come some hard stop, some end.

 In passing the other day I shared something surprising with Ron that simply popped into my head, “I must use this baldness while I still have it to somehow transform lives.”
 It is in our weakness that we are granted the most power.
-By nature, we are drawn to the unfamiliar and we pause to take it in.
-Even the FedEx carrier is forced to interrupt his frenzied cadence to ponder what he’s just seen.
+By nature, we are drawn to the unfamiliar and we pause to take it in—

 Real transformation releases the necessity to fall into alignment with what others think we should or should not be and demands this all-encompassing urgency to be more of ourselves in every situation, to pour more of ourselves into everything we encounter.